Theo-Steiner/warped.nvim/readme.md

 }
 ```

-## Setup

-For an out-of-the-box experience, simply call the setup function with no additional configuration at some point after loading the plugin (e.g. in Packer's "config" hook)
+For an out-of-the-box experience, simply call the setup function with no additional configuration at some point after loading the plugin (e.g. in Packer's "config" hook as above)

 ```lua
 -- simply call
 require('warped').setup()
 ```

-This will initiate a file-watcher in the background to listen for changes to your preferences file, in which Warp exposes the currently active theme.
+The ``Setup()`` will initiate a file-watcher in the background to listen for changes to your preferences file, in which Warp exposes the currently active theme.

 Whenever the file-watcher detects a change to this file, it will attempt to load the theme's colors and update the colorscheme to use those colors.

 ## Commands